kmb40/aws-bootcamp-cruddur-2023/journal/week8.md

 mkdir thumbing-serverless-cdk
 ```
 - Installed the AWS CDK using `npm install aws-cdk -g`.
-- Installed typescript which is the langauge that we will be using.
+- Installed typescript which is the language that we will be using.
 Command: `cdk init app --language typescript`.
 - The [core of our code](https://github.com/kmb40/aws-bootcamp-cruddur-2023/blob/main/thumbing-serverless-cdk/lib/thumbing-serverless-cdk-stack.ts) - built with typescript - used to build our infrastructure is `thumbing-serverless-cdk-stack.ts`.
 In this case we are creating an S3 bucket, Lambda functionality, SNS Topics, SNS Subscriptions, and attaching required policies.
 - To view the composed code prior to deploying it, use the command - `cdk synth` - which produces YAML in the terminal that outlines what your code will produce in the CloudFormation (CFN) once deployed.
 - To deploy use the composed `cdk deploy`.